LvdT/chowdown/_recipes/diplomat.md

 - Gently work the Chantilly cream into the pasty cream.

 components:
-- Pastry cream
+- Pastry Cream
-- Chantilly cream
+- Chantilly Cream

 ---